nan0s7/nfancurve/README.md

 - add in a **really** detailed guide of how the script works
 - add nouveau support (once they fix Pascal)
 - make config better, and to include more options
-- allow single GPU's other than GPU-0 to be used
 - add support for GPU's that have more than one controllable fan (i.e. >1 fan controller)

 *or just execute this command: `nohup ./temp.sh >/dev/null 2>&1 &`